Penn-Playbill-Data/playbill_search/README.md

 This option will make a copy of all matching files and sort them into a subfolder within the search folder.
 This folder will  be named "search [date/time]", and will include a csv results file.
 Highly recommended to use this function, and then to use the filter function on the subfolder if so desired.
+Entering 3 as the option will allow you to choose where the subfolder will be located (great for large sized searches).

 ##### Results